The 15 Best Hunter Valley Wineries to Visit in 2022

 Sydney to the Hunter Valley

 If you want to get out of the city and you’ve been wondering how far is Hunter Valley from Sydney?
 It’s an easy 2-hour drive north up the M1 to the centralised parts of Pokolbin.
+This makes the Hunter Valley the perfect road trip from Sydney.

 For a more scenic route, you can take the Great North Road, which is an amazing engineering feat built by convicts!